pwFoo/bashnboot/readme.md

 - [ ] Separate sources from compiling directories.
 - [ ] Support rebuilting.
 - [ ] More documentation.
-- [ ] Add more options for configuring, cpu arch? init override?
+- [ ] Add more options for configuring, cpu arch? init override? mirrors?